Unit 3. More about case

 |see-fact1 Lucy-acc-dat2a lion-acc-nom2.|

 ‘give/get’ and ‘take’ are the same word in Lemizh, they only differ in their agentive object: nominative and dative, respectively.
 The same is true of ‘sell’ and ‘buy’.
-The perceptual verbs ‘look’ and ‘listen’ have an agentive dative, while ‘see’ and ‘hear’ have no agentive object (or possibly an agentive nominative if someone makes themselves seen or heard).
+The perceptual verbs ‘look’ and ‘listen’ have an agentive dative, while ‘see’ and ‘hear’ have no agentive object (and ‘make oneself seen/heard’ has an agentive nominative).

 |Some other examples of verbs with no agent given:|